workshop: Teachers Level 1

 Welcome to our Astronomy Workshop for Teachers - Level 1!

+The information below is based on our most recent workshop offered in November 2020.
+You are welcome to make use of it as you see fit.
 This is where you can find all workshop content, including videos, PowerPoint documents, activities to try and resources to explore.

 I'll start by introducing myself.
 My name is Julie Bolduc-Duval and I'll be your teacher for the next three weeks.
 For over 20 years, I've been sharing my passion for making astronomy knowledge more accessible to all.
 I studied physics, astronomy, and education at the university level.
-I've worked at different observatories delivering public programs.
-I also taught college physics and astronomy before founding Discover the Universe in 2011.
+I've worked at different observatories delivering public programs, and I also taught college physics and astronomy before founding Discover the Universe in 2011.